Philip Jaisohn

-Soh was one of the organizers of the failed Gapsin Coup in 1884 and convicted for treason, seeking refuge in the United States where he became a citizen and earned a medical doctorate.
-Upon returning to Korea in 1895, Soh was offered a position as a chief advisor of the Joseon government.
-He declined, choosing to focus on further development of reform movements, where he advocated for democracy, leaving the Chinese sphere of influence, and numerous civil rights and universal suffrage.
-Soh was forced back to the United States in 1898, from where he participated in the First Korean Congress and advocated for the March 1st Movement and U.S. Government support for Korean independence.
-Soh became a chief advisor to the United States Army Military Government in Korea after World War II and was elected as an interim representative in South Korea in the 1946 legislative election.
-Soh died in 1951 shortly after returning to the United States during the Korean War, and in 1994 his remains were reburied at the Seoul National Cemetery.
+Jaisohn was one of the organizers of the failed Kapsin Coup in 1884.
+He was thus convicted for treason and sought refuge in the United States where he became a citizen and earned a medical doctorate.
+Upon returning to Korea in 1895, Jaisohn was offered a position as a chief advisor of the Joseon government.
+He declined, choosing to focus on reform movements where he advocated for democracy, Korean independence and self reliance from foreign intervention, numerous civil rights and universal suffrage.
+Jaisohn was forced to return to the United States in 1898, from where he participated in the First Korean Congress and advocated for the March First Movement and U.S. Government support for Korean independence.
+Jaisohn became a chief advisor to the United States Army Military Government in Korea after World War II and was elected as an interim representative in South Korea in the 1946 legislative election.

-As a U.S. citizen, he actively contributed to the Korean independence movement, admired the ideals of American-style liberalism and republicanism, and contributed to efforts to break down Confucian conservatism and spread Western-style liberalism in the Korean Peninsula.

-Life
+He died in 1951 shortly after returning to the United States during the Korean War.
+His remains were reinterred at the Seoul National Cemetery in 1994.

+Jaisohn was an admirer of American-style liberalism and republicanism.
+He was also reform-minded, and sought to revise Confucianist culture and institutions in Korea.

+Biography

 Early years

-Seo Jae-pil was born on 7 January 1864 in Boseong County in southern Jeolla, Joseon Korea, into a noble family: the Daegu Seo clan.
-Soh was the third son of Seo Gwang-hyo, who was a local magistrate in Boseong County, but was raised by his relatives, in Seoul.
-Soh was the eighth-generation descendant of Seo Jong-je, the father of Queen Jeongseong.
-She was the wife of King Yeongjo of Joseon, the 21st king of Joseon.
-He was also distantly related to Seo Gwang-beom, a prominent Korean politician.
-At eight years of age, Soh was adopted by his father's second cousin, Seo Gwang-ha and his wife, Lady Kim of the Andong Kim clan.
-Soh studied at Kim Seong-geun and Park Kyu-su's private school during his adolescence, and was a teenager when he had already been exposed to the reformist ideals of Kim Ok-gyun.
+Jaisohn was born on January 7, 1864, in Boseong County, Jeolla Province, Joseon.
+He was born into the Daegu Seo clan.
+Jaisohn was the third son of Seo Gwang-hyo, who was a local magistrate, but was raised by his relatives in Seoul.

+At a young age, Jaisohn was adopted by his father's second cousin, Seo Gwang-ha, and his wife.
+Jaisohn studied at Kim Seong-geun and Park Kyu-su's private school during his adolescence, where he was exposed to the reformist ideals of Kim Okkyun.